-That's the amount you can get each year, for up to 40%, or \$15,000, of the value of your repair.
+That's the amount you can get each year, with the maximum aggregate of \$6,000.
 Consider it a thank-you card from the State for making our groundwater safer.

 This tax return will help you to recover from the shock you experience when you see the bill from the engineer and septic system installer.
-Those bills will be for the perc test, the proposed plan, the surveying, the as-built, the cost of the components of the new septic system such as tank, pipes and leaching chambers and trucking out unsuitable soils and trucking in sand.
-These prices rise along with gas prices.
+Those invoices will be for the perc test, the proposed plan, the surveying, the as-built, the cost of the components of the new septic system such as tank, pipes and leaching chambers and trucking out unsuitable soils and trucking in sand.
+These prices have risen over the years.
 In 1995, NPR reported the average repair cost ranging from \$5,400 to \$7,500.
-Today, they typically begin at \$15,000.
+Today, they typically begin at \$20,000.